What Does Good Data Look Like? | Butterfly Data

 Enforce mandatory field completion

-Disable form submission until all required fields are complete, and provide clear inline validation guidance when validity criteria aren't met.
+Disable form submission until all required fields are complete, with clear inline guidance when criteria aren't met.

 4